 Glasgow City Region

-Employment rates in the Glasgow City Region have fluctuated over the last two decades but have risen in most local authorities over the last ten years.
-The employment rate in Glasgow has risen from a low point in 2012 (58%) to 72% in 2022.
+Employment rates in the Glasgow City Region, 2004 - 2023Employment rates in the Glasgow City Region have fluctuated over the last two decades but have risen in most local authorities over the last ten years.
+The employment rate in Glasgow has risen from a low point in 2012 (58%) to 71% in 2023.

-Percentage in full-time employment aged 16-64, in Glasgow City Region local authorities and Scotland, 2022
+Percentage in full-time employment aged 16-64, in Glasgow City Region local authorities and Scotland, 2023

 Job density: the number of jobs per working-age resident and is used as indicator of labour demand.
 A job density greater than one indicates that there is more than one job per person for the working-age population.
 Glasgow has had a much higher job density than all the other local authorities in the Glasgow City Region area throughout the last two decades.
-In 2021, job density in Glasgow was 1.03, but ranged between 0.81 and 0.41 in the other local authorities in the city region.
+In 2021, job density in Glasgow was 1.03, but ranged between 0.81 and 0.41 in the other local authorities in the City Region.

-In 2022, male employment rates were higher than female employment rates in Scotland as a whole and in most, but not all, local authorities in the Glasgow City Region.
-In Renfrewshire, Inverclyde and East Renfrewshire female employment rates are higher than male employment rates.
+Employment rate by gender for Glasgow City Region local authorities and Scotland, 2023In 2023, male employment rates were higher than female employment rates in Scotland as a whole and in most, but not all, local authorities in the Glasgow City Region.
+In East Renfrewshire and West Dunbartonshire, female employment rates were higher than male employment rates.
+The largest gender gap was in North Lanarkshire, where 62% of women and 79% of men were in employment.

-Migrant workers as a percentage of total in employment aged 16-64 in Glasgow City Region local authorities and Scotland, 2022
+Migrant workers as a percentage of total in employment aged 16-64 in Glasgow City Region local authorities and Scotland, 2023

 Notes